GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Details on Data-Driven GLUE Models

 \subsection{Hyperparameters}

 Hyperparameter Optimization (HPO) is carried out for all data-driven \ac{GLUE} models using the ax library \cite{olson2025ax} to ensure the relative difference in quality between the data-free and data-driven approach is not due to badly tuned hyperparameters.
 Table \ref{tab:sota_hyperparameters} shows the hyperparameters for the data-driven \ac{GLUE} models.
-Shown in bold are those hyperparameters optimized using HPO.
+Hyperparameters optimized using HPO are shown in bold.
+The augmentation sampling factor $N$ is capped at $N \le 20$ to limit \ac{GPU} memory use.

+As an alternative augmentation strategy, we considered storing pre-convergence samples along the \ac{ALM}-\ac{GD} trajectory.
+With this method, however, tiny steps near convergence produce many near-duplicates and thereby collapse diversity.